We’re hosting a virtual conference for independent telcos – from Monday Sep 30 – Friday Oct 4, 2019.

 When: Monday, September 30

-Guest Panelists: Ray Napoletano – VP Sales at Reinvent Telecom, Vishal Sharma – Principal at Metanoia
+Guest Panelists: Ray Napoletano – VP Sales at Reinvent Telecom, Chris Wallace, Voice Architect at Education Networks of America, Vishal Sharma – Principal at Metanoia

 Over the past 15-20 years we’ve seen large parts of the TDM-based PSTN replaced by VoIP.
 A generation of “softswitches” provide both TDM and VoIP functionality and act as gateways that allow voice calls to pass over both types of transport.
 In that time, much of the TDM access network has been replaced with VoIP, although we have more of a mixed-bag in terms of PSTN-connectivity, where most carriers have a mix of SIP trunks and ISUP trunks.